 Thank you for sharing your heart in a public space for moms like me.
 Your post this morning about Mass brought me to tears.
 I read it aloud to my husband as we drove home from Mass and he was moved as well.

 I will be forever grateful for your bravery.
 I’m a better wife and mother because you give me insight that is so very relatable.
 Your honesty and clarity of wisdom into faith and parenting really resonates and guides me through the day to day.
 I owe my brighter future to the things you openly share and the way you reflect and make sense of the crazy things around us.

-As a member of the Not So Formulaic Community, you'll break through the overwhelm of mothering the curious, creative, and intense.
+As a member of the Not So Formulaic Community, you and your children will thrive.